connormaas/Tanks-/README.md

 ## Installation and Dependencies

-You must have:
+General:
-- **Python**: The app can successfully run on Python `3.7.9`, but should work on most versions.
+- **Python**: The app can successfully run on `Python 3.7.9`, but should work on most versions of Python.
-- **pyautogui**:
-- **tkinter**
+- **[pyautogui](https://pyautogui.readthedocs.io)**: Mouse and keyboard assistance for more interactive gameplay.

 Step-by-step:
 1. Clone the repository to your local machine.
 2. Navigate to the repository's main directory.
+3. Make sure to install `pip` and `Python` to your device.
+4. Run `pip install -r requirements.txt`.
-3. Run the `tanks.py` file using Python.
+5. Run the `tanks.py` file using Python.
-4. Use the arrow keys to move your tank in 8 different directions.
-5. Press the spacebar to shoot missles at enemy tanks.
-6. Enjoy the game and try to destroy as many enemy tanks as possible!

 ## Contributing